-The Reporting Services Configuration Manager is installed automatically when you install Reporting Services
+The Reporting Services Configuration Manager is installed automatically when you install SQL Server Reporting Services.

 Use the following step that is appropriate for your version of Microsoft Windows:

-From the Windows start screen, type Reporting and select Reporting Services Configuration Manager from the search results.
+From the Windows start screen, type Reporting and select Reporting Services Configuration Manager from the earch results.

 Select Reporting Services Configuration Manager.

 The Reporting Services Configuration Connection dialog box appears so that you can select the report server instance you want to configure.
 Select Connect.